Case Study: U.S. Olympic Committee Uses Polhemus LIBERTY Tracker

 Figure 4 shows a model drawn by the Polhemus and AMM system generated using a subject's data from the maximal passive ROM test.
 Data were sampled for approximately one second following verbal indication by the subject that they were at their maximal flexed position.
 This test was conducted as a pretest to determine if the stretching protocol actually induced a temporary increase in range of motion, and to ensure that each subject fell within published normative values for shoulder range of motion.
 Following range of motion testing, the subjects were statically stretched by the principle investigator in four positions (horizontal hyper-adduction, flexion, hyperextension, and horizontal hyper-abduction), with each position held for 30 seconds.

-Immediately following the stretching protocol, the subject's arms were again passively placed in each of the 3 pre-testing positions (1 repetition only) in order to remind the subjects of the required positions to be tested.
+Immediately following the stretching protocol, the subject's arms were again passively placed in each of the three pre-testing positions (one repetition only) in order to remind the subjects of the required positions to be tested.
 Then post testing of JPS was conducted, followed by the maximal flexed range of motion test to assess the effectiveness of the stretching protocol.

 Initial investigation of the data showed excellent repeatability for the maximal flexed range of motion positions, with variations in repeated trials often less than one cm (3D coordinate position of the wrist compared to the torso sensor).
 Data analysis will involve the determination of an absolute angle of the arm in each of the positions of interest.
 If appropriate, mean JPS will be calculated and compared pre to post.
 In addition, the variability in repeated trials of JPS may prove to be interesting, as static stretching may lead to a greater variation in JPS.